-Kärcher Window vac WV 5 Plus
+Kärcher Window Vac WV 5 Plus

-The WV 5 Plus N Window Vac set ensures clean windows without any smears in no time – and with no drips.
-The exchangeable battery – optionally available for purchase separately – enables continuous cleaning.
+The WV 5 Plus N battery-powered Window Vac set ensures clean, streak-free and drip-free windows in no time.
+The optional exchangeable battery makes continuous cleaning possible.

-With the WV 5 Plus N, Kärcher – the inventor of the Window Vac – is launching a device onto the market that further perfects effortless, streak-free and drip-free window cleaning.
-With its extended battery running time, longer cleaning activities are also no problem either.
-Moreover, thanks to the practical exchangeable battery system, you just need to purchase a second battery and you can even clean windows without needing to take any breaks.
-The device handle, with its soft component, ensures that the WV 5 Plus N even surpasses its predecessor in terms of handling and ergonomics.
+With the WV 5 Plus, Kärcher – the inventor of the battery-powered Window Vac – is launching a device onto the market that further perfects effortless, streak-free and drip-free window cleaning.
+With its extended battery life, cleaning can be carried out over an even longer period without any problems.
+And thanks to the practical exchangeable battery system, windows can be cleaned without interruption by purchasing a second battery.
+The device handle, with its soft components, ensures that the WV 5 Plus even surpasses its predecessor in terms of handling and ergonomics.
 Furthermore, the device is equipped with spacers on the suction nozzle.
 This feature allows for even better cleaning results right up to the edges.
-The scope of supply also includes a narrow suction nozzle for lattice windows.
 The perfect interplay between the spray bottle and the microfibre wiping cloth guarantees effective cleaning and, when combined with the Window Vac, also guarantees residue-free clean windows.

 Features and benefits

-Convenient edge cleaningThe manually adjustable distance holders enable perfect streak-free cleaning results right up to the edges.
+Comfortable window edge cleaningThe manually adjustable distance holder allows perfect, streak-free cleaning results right up to the edges.

-Comfortable handle with battery level indicatorThe soft grip handle makes the device even more comfortable to use.
+Comfortable handle with battery level indicatorThe soft grip handle makes handling the device noticeably easier.
 3 LEDs indicate the current battery charging status.

 Exchangeable suction nozzle